 After Vallee de Mai, we headed directly to Anse Volbert at Cote D’or.
 Here you will find lots of shops to take back momentous for family and friends.

 We spent a few SCR (Seychelles Rupees) on momentous and went straight to Anse Lazio, which is considered to be the best beach in the world.
 To our surprise, it indeed was the best beach we have seen and also a private beach for us.

 Day 4: Ferry to Mahe Island

-The last two days we were supposed to spent on Mahe.
-Unfortunately, we missed our morning ferry to Mahe island.
+The last two days we were supposed to spend in Mahe.
+Unfortunately, we missed our morning ferry to Mahe Island.
 Thankfully our travel agent helped us to get transferred to the next ferry and we also got permission for a late check-out.

 By the time we reached Mahe, it was already late in the afternoon and you won’t find anything open in Seychelles post 5:30 pm.
-So we planned to go straight to our hotel, Coral Strand, located at Beach Beau Vallon.
+So we planned to go straight to our hotel, Coral Strand, located in Beau Vallon.

 It’s a gorgeous, wide bay with calm, gentle waters.
 The sunsets here are out of this world, and the glassy-smooth water reflects the light beautifully.